What is a ball check valve?

 Ball check valves are often preferred for use in pumping stations that are rarely attended, since they demand only limited maintenance, typically if the ball makes noise caused by insufficient pump capacity or water hammer.

-AVK ball check valves
+The design of AVK ball check valves means minimal maintenance

 AVK ball check valves are self-cleaning, as the ball rotates during operation which eliminates the risk of impurities getting stuck on the ball.
 The standard ball is designed with a NBR rubber lined metal core, and the rubber hardness is optimized to prevent the ball from getting stuck in the seat.
 Balls of polyurethane are suitable for abrasive media and when different balls weights are needed to prevent noise and water hammer.
 A full and smooth bore ensures full flow with low pressure loss and eliminates the risk of deposits at the bottom that could prevent tight closure.